ampproject/amphtml/extensions/amp-access/amp-access-spec.md

 #Integration with *amp-analytics*

-An integration with *amp-analytics* is under development and can be tracked on [Issue #1556][10].
-This document will be updated when more details on the integration are available.
+An integration with *amp-analytics* is documented in the [amp-access-analytics.md](./amp-access-analytics.md).

 #CORS Origin Security